How to Cook Beets (or use them raw)

 Aside from the common red beets, try golden beets if you can find them—they’re not as common as their magenta counterparts, but they’re even sweeter (and a bit less messy).
 Even less common than golden are chioggia beets, an Italian heirloom variety with red-and-white stripes—as sweet as it is gorgeous, and formanova, which, with its long, cylindrical shape is great for getting uniform-sized slices.
 You might look for unusual beet varieties at farm markets, or if you’re a gardener, cultivate them yourself.

-This is the easiest and quickest cooking method, providing that you don’t object to microwaving.
+This is the easiest and quickest of cooking beets, providing that you don’t object to microwaving.
 Rinse the beets and cut away all but an inch of the stalks.
 Place beets in a deep microwave-safe container with a half inch or so of water at the bottom.
 Cover securely with the container’s lid and microwave for 2 to 4 minutes per beet (2 minutes for small beets, 4 for medium-large).
 This is a general guideline; depending on your particular microwave unit.
 Best to start with less time and check for doneness).

 It’s best to use small or medium beets if you want to cook them conventionally, otherwise it takes forever.
 Rinse the beets and cut away all but an inch of the stalks.
 Combine in a large deep saucepan with water to cover; bring to a boil, then simmer until just tender.
 How long this will take varies greatly upon the size of the beets; start checking after about 20 minutes, but don’t poke too many test holes into them, or they’ll bleed like crazy!
 When done, drain.